 Class Environmental Assessment for Minor Transmission Facilities

-A Class Environmental Assessment (EA) is an environmental planning process approved under Ontario's Environmental Assessment Act (EA Act) for certain classes of projects that have predictable and mitigable environmental effects.
-A proponent who receives approval for a class of undertakings does not need to obtain separate approval under the EA Act for each specific project, provided the class planning process is adhered to for the specific project.
+A Class Environmental Assessment (Class EA) is an environmental planning process approved under Ontario's Environmental Assessment Act (EAA) for certain classes (groups) of projects that have predictable and manageable environmental effects.
+A proponent who receives approval for a project planned in accordance with a Class EA (provided the project is eligible to follow that process) does not need to obtain separate approval under the EAA.

-The Class EA for Minor Transmission Facilities was originally developed by the former Ontario Hydro and approved under the EA Act by Order-in-Council in 1980.
+The Class EA for Minor Transmission Facilities applies to certain transmission facilities (lines and stations) and was originally developed by the former Ontario Hydro and approved under the EAA by Order-in-Council in 1980.
 It has undergone several revisions since that time.
-The current version of the document, approved by the Minister of the Environment and Climate Change, is the Class EA for Minor Transmission Facilities (November 16, 2016).
+The current version of the document approved by the Minister of the Environment, Conservation and Parks, is the Class EA for Minor Transmission Facilities (July 2022).

 Class EA Amendment Process

-On November 16, 2016, the Minister of the Environment and Climate Change issued a decision on Hydro One's amended Class EA for Minor Transmission Facilities.
-Read the Minister's letter to Hydro One and the Minister's Notice of Approval, November 16, 2016.
+On July 12, 2022, the Minister of the Environment, Conservation and Parks approved amendments to the Class EA for Minor Transmission Facilities.
+Read the Minister's Notice of Approval, July 12, 2022.

 Monitoring the effectiveness of the class ea process

-All project proponents are required to provide their information for the annual monitoring report to Hydro One by February 25 of each year using the required reporting format provided in Appendix H of the Class EA document.
+All project proponents are required to provide their information for the annual monitoring report to Hydro One by the end of February each year using the required reporting format provided in Appendix H of the Class EA document.
 Project proponents may submit their information by email to: ClassEA.AnnualMonitoringReport@HydroOne.com.

 In addition, Hydro One will undertake a review of the Class EA Document every five years as noted in Section 5.6.
 This process will ensure that the Class EA Document remains compliant with applicable legislation (incl. the EAA), regulations and policies.